blawson69/PotionManager/README.md

 Type `!pm --help` into chat.
 This gives short instructions and buttons to view the Potions List and to [import your own potions](#homebrew-potions).

 The Potions List shows the name of each potion as a link which will add the potion to every selected token's character.
 If the character already has the potion in its Utility section, the script will increment uses by 1.
-Otherwise it will add the potion to the Utility section.
-The list also contains an **(i)** link that shows the potion's description in chat.
-This will *not* add the potion to any characters.
+The list also contains an **(i)** link that whispers the potion's description to you in chat.
+It *does not* add the potion to any characters.

 ## Homebrewed Potions